 ./cortex/dev/export_images.sh <AWS_REGION> <AWS_ACCOUNT_ID>

-You can now configure Cortex to use your images when creating a cluster (see here for how to specify cluster images) and/or when deploying APIs (see the configuration docs corresponding to your API type for how to specify API images).
+You can now configure Cortex to use your images when creating a cluster (see here for instructions).

 You can delete your ECR images from the AWS ECR dashboard (set your region in the upper right corner).
 Make sure all of your Cortex clusters have been deleted before deleting any ECR images.